leucinw/autoBAR/README.md

   # Run `auto`: automatically run all the above commands
   python autoBAR.py auto
   ```

+# Examples

+	Two example systems are located in `examples` folder.
+They should be easy to read and understand.

 # Notes

 * Suggested settings for HFE simulations